 Misstep, by Deborah Dee Harper, is a great winter tale set in a small town with an eclectic group of residents.
 Hugh is the pastor of the church in Road’s End.
 He and his wife, Melanie, are newcomers to the town.
-Throughout the story… Continue Reading “Misstep by Deborah Harper: a book review”
+Throughout the story they face a variety of mishaps that all culminate when a blizzard traps the residents in with the bad guys.

 Have you ever found yourself staring at a blank page, a deadline screaming in your ear?
 Or been in the middle of a story, essay, or assignment and wondered how to get out of the dead spot in the middle?
-Here are a few… Continue Reading “How to Keep Writing through 5 Common Roadblocks”
+Here are a few tips that can help keep you writing.

 November is National Novel Writing Month, or NaNoWriMo.
 It is a time when writers all over the world spend thirty days writing a full-length novel of 50,000 words or more.
 This year, I’ve decided to join the ranks.
 Have you?